Grief is a process, not an event. Be gentle with yourself as you journey along that sacred path known as grief.

 Those who have lost a loved one typically experience shock, sadness, depression, loneliness, anger, denial and guilt.
 These emotions are common even before the loss occurs.
 Everyone’s experience of the grieving process is different and the depth and duration varies widely.
 For a time, life may lose its joy and meaning.

 The HeartsWay Hospice Bereavement Program is designed to support each family member who has lost a loved one during their own individual grieving process.
 Care and Share, our grief support group, is available to anyone who needs help with the grieving process.
-We also have individual group sessions if needed
+This group meets in our Longview office each Tuesday at 10am.

 WHAT ABOUT CHILDREN?